root-project/root/documentation/spectrum/Spectrum.md

 ```

 This function fits the source spectrum.
 The calling program should
-fill in input parameters of the `two_dim_fit structure`.
+fill in the input parameters of the `two_dim_fit structure`.
 The fitted
 parameters are written into structure pointed by `two_dim_fit` structure
 pointer and fitted data are written back into the source spectrum.